Jardilou/5EOES-Embedded-Project/README.md

 The output of this code is shown on the image here under.

 ### 2.4 Results of the attack

 ![Password_retrieval](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Power_Analysis_Attack/Images/Password_retrieval_script_output.png)

+It is important to note that since the length of the password is unknown, each of these attempts must be tested by connecting the serial connection.
+For the salt and hash retrieval, see [Analysis of the output](#3.2-analysis-of-the-output).

 The next figure shows the complete comparison of delays for a variety of guesses.
 Each time correct characters are added to the password, the shift is greater.